A Differnt Jesus? The Christ of the Latter-day Saints

 On page 145 Millet states: “That which is without body, parts, and passions is nothing.
 There is no God in heaven but that God who has flesh and bones.”
 Where does that leave the bodiless “Holy Ghost” of Mormonism?

-Is the Jesus of Robert Millet any different than the Jesus embraced by Latter-day Saints of the past?
+Is the Jesus of Robert Millet any different from the Jesus embraced by Latter-day Saints of the past?
 Millet doesn’t seem to think so.
 While speaking at the “Worlds of Joseph Smith Conference” in Washington, D.C. on May 7, 2005, he stated: “Strictly speaking, nothing in the LDS doctrine of Christ has changed in the last 175 years.”
 He makes the same statement on page 139.

 On page 73 he says: “Modern revelation attests that Jesus was the firstborn spirit-child of God the Father.”
 The reason he must preface this sentence with the words “modern revelation” is because this is not a biblical doctrine.
 He also states on page 73 that Jesus, as “Jehovah,” “grew in knowledge and power to the point where he became ‘like unto God.'”
 Shouldn’t such a comment alarm Christians who hold the Bible dear?